kemboi590/dotnet-core-learning-resources/1. MinimalApis/0.EventApi/Readme.md

 ### Setting Up EF Core

-### step 1.
-Installing database provider
+#### Step 1: Installing Database Provider

-In Visual Studio, click on Tools-Nuget Package Manager and search -  ***Microsoft.EntityFrameworkCore.InMemory*** and install in your project.
+In Visual Studio, click on Tools → NuGet Package Manager and search for ***Microsoft.EntityFrameworkCore.InMemory*** and install it in your project.

-**This is Entity Framework Core (EF Core) provider** that allows you to use an  **in-memory database** , mainly for  **testing or prototyping** .
+**This is an Entity Framework Core (EF Core) provider** that allows you to use an **in-memory database**, mainly for **testing or prototyping**.

 ![1753175412478](image/Readme/1753175412478.png)

-#### Limitations
+##### Limitations

-* **No relational features** (e.g., foreign keys, joins, transactions).
+- **No relational features** (e.g., foreign keys, joins, transactions)
-* Doesn't always behave the same as real databases like SQL Server.
+- Doesn't always behave the same as real databases like SQL Server
-* Not suitable for production.
+- Not suitable for production

-We will later advance to use other database provider.
+We will later advance to use other database providers.

-### step 2.
-Installing EF Core diagonostic
+#### Step 2: Installing EF Core Diagnostics

-Search - ***Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore*** and install in your project.
+Search for ***Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore*** and install it in your project.

-It provides **developer-friendly error pages** for  **Entity Framework Core-related exceptions** , especially during development like Database Erros, Migration Errors and more..
+It provides **developer-friendly error pages** for **Entity Framework Core-related exceptions**, especially during development, such as database errors, migration errors, and more.

 This should **only be used in development** because it exposes detailed error information that could be a security risk in production.

 ![1753175682543](image/Readme/1753175682543.png)

-#### When to Use
+##### When to Use

-* When you want **better debugging support** for EF Core issues during development.
+- When you want **better debugging support** for EF Core issues during development
-* In  **educational or training environments** , to help students understand why certain DB errors are happening.
+- In **educational or training environments**, to help students understand why certain DB errors are happening
-* When you're building **apps that heavily rely on EF Core** and want improved developer feedback.
+- When you're building **apps that heavily rely on EF Core** and want improved developer feedback

-We need to register our database provider in Program.cs file but first before that, lets learn about DbContext. 👇
+We need to register our database provider in the Program.cs file, but first, let's learn about DbContext. 👇

-## What is Db Context?
+## What is DbContext?

-DbContext is the main class in Entity Framwork Core that manages database connections and is used to query and save data.
+DbContext is the main class in Entity Framework Core that manages database connections and is used to query and save data.

-Think of this like a bridge between your C# code and your Database.
+Think of this as a bridge between your C# code and your database.

-What does it do?
+### What does it do?

-* Maps your **C# classes (entities)** to **database tables**
+- Maps your **C# classes (entities)** to **database tables**
-* Allows you to  **query** ,  **insert** ,  **update** , and **delete** data
+- Allows you to **query**, **insert**, **update**, and **delete** data
-* Tracks changes to your data so it knows what to update in the database
+- Tracks changes to your data so it knows what to update in the database

-step 3: Create a DbContext class
+#### Step 3: Create a DbContext Class

-on the models folder, add a new class and name it AppDbContext.cs
+In the Models folder, add a new class and name it AppDbContext.cs

-In the file add the follwing:
+In the file, add the following:

 ```csharp
 using Microsoft.EntityFrameworkCore;